Enterprise-grade security is woven into every aspect of how users collaborate and get work done in Slack.

 Two-factor authentication (2FA) is an extra layer of sign-in security.
 With 2FA enabled, users enter a verification code from their mobile device in addition to their Slack password.
 Using 2FA ensures that even if a password is compromised, access to Slack won’t be granted unless the person signing in is verified from their device.

-Users can choose to enable 2FA if they like, but workspace owners and workspace admins can make 2FA mandatory for members.
+Users can choose to enable 2FA if they’d like, but Workspace Owners and Workspace Admins can make 2FA mandatory for members.
 If your company uses an identity provider, consider upgrading and configuring single sign-on for Slack.

 Identity and device management